erichstuder/AccuChargerExtension/Software/yakindu/readme.txt

-install yakindu-sct to this location
+install yakindu to this location in a folder called "yakindu-sct"

 https://www.itemis.com/en/yakindu/state-machine/